DEKALB, Ill. -- Northern Illinois senior quarterback Jordan Lynch made sure his final home game at Huskie Stadium was a historic occasion.

 The Broncos (1-11, 1-7) entered the West Division contest as 35-point underdogs but might have gained a moral victory by hurting the Huskies' chances to move up in the next BCS standings, which will be released Sunday night.

 Western Michigan, which earned its lone win this season at Massachusetts on Oct.
 26, scored a touchdown in each half.
 The Broncos, though, missed several chances to add points due to a missed field, having a field goal blocked and losing a fumble.

-Western Michigan quarterback Zach Terrell threw for 139 yards on 13-of-26 passing before leaving the game with a shoulder injury.
+Western Michigan quarterback Zach Terrell threw for 139 yards on 13-of-26 passing before leaving the game with an injury.

 The Huskies got off to their slowest start of the season.
 Northern Illinois, which trailed in 10 of its first 11 games this season, led 7-0 after the first quarter after Lynch's 10-yard touchdown pass to Juwan Brescacin.

 The Broncos tied the score at 7 early in the second quarter on Dareyon Chance's 1-yard touchdown run.

 Lynch then took matters into his own hands, scoring on touchdown runs of 29 and 26 yards on the Huskies' next two possessions for a 20-7 lead.
 In a recurring late-season theme, the Huskies relied on Lynch for the majority of their first-half yardage.